 Brain injuries are often placed into two categories:

+Ultimately, many issues around cat brain damage will result in similar symptoms, because – at the risk of stating the obvious – they all damage the brain.
 The brain is a vital organ which requires a constant supply of nutrition and oxygen.
-If your cat has received trauma to the skull, this may lead to an oxygen deficiency.
+If an illness effects that, or if your cat has received trauma to the skull, this may lead to an oxygen deficiency.
 When a cat’s brain becomes oxygen deficient, it can soon result in a fluid build-up followed by bleeding.
 This, in turn, adds pressure to the brain, leading to further complications.
 Head traumas can ultimately end up affecting the heart, eyes and other body systems.

 The symptoms of head trauma will depend on the severity of the injury.
 Some of the more common symptoms include: